pponce/homebridge-script2/README.md

-homebridge-ssh
+homebridge-script
 ==============

-Supports triggering ssh commands on the HomeBridge platform.
+Run custom script on the HomeBridge platform.

 ## Installation